Distributionally Robust System Level Synthesis With Output Feedback Affine Control Policy: Problem Formulation

 For this linear system, the following finite-horizon optimal control problem will be investigated:

-where $T$ is the length of prediction horizon, $h_t(\cdot)$ and $g_t(\cdot)$ are stage cost and constraint functions, respectively, $\pi(\cdot)$ is the control policy.
+where $T$ is the length of prediction horizon, $h_t(\cdot)$ and $g_t(\cdot)$ are stage cost and constraint functions, respectively, $\pi(\cdot)$ is the control policy, which is restricted to be strictly causal.
 In our design, $h_t$ and $g_t$ are assumed to be convex and Lipschitz continuous functions.

 In this work, only the output signal $y_t$ is assumed to be measurable for control design.
 To balance computational tractability and optimality, the following strictly causal output feedback affine control policy is considered